PixelsCommander/Propeller/README.md

 Propeller uses requestAnimationFrame and GPU compositing for better performance.

 ##Options
-- **Inertion** is the most valueble option.
+- **inertia** is the most valueble option.
 It is a number between 0 and 1.
 0 means no rotation after mouse was released.
 1 means infinite rotation.
 For this demo we use inertia equals to 0.99.
 - **speed** - initial speed of rotation.
 It also can be used as property in runtime.
 - **step** allows to set step in degrees for stepwise mode.
 - **stepTransitionTime** enables CSS transition to move from step to step.
 This makes steps smooth and allows to use CSS transitions easing.